Home Introduction Tour Options About Photographs Contact

 Day 4 & 5.
 After breakfast we will travel to the Chocolate Iguana Farm in Mastatal that is a family owned and run farm that has been producing organic cocoa for more than 25 yrs.
 A biodigester is used on the farm to convert pig manure into methane gas for cooking; also, a cob oven and a composting toilet are utilized in support of a sustainable living environment.
 Included during our stay on the farm will be a tour of the chocolate plantation and facilities, a day trip to the San Miguel hot springs, and a tour of the Zpaton indigenous community.

 Day 6.
-Following lunch we will return to the Atenas B&B facilities for an overnight stay.
+Following breakfast we will return to the El Paraiso Verde Atenas B&B for an overnight stay.